mdn/content/files/en-us/web/api/editcontext_api/guide/index.md

   text-decoration: underline 2px;
 }

-::highlight(ime-double-thin) {
+::highlight(ime-dotted-thin) {
-  text-decoration: underline double 1px;
+  text-decoration: underline dotted 1px;
 }

-::highlight(ime-double-thick) {
+::highlight(ime-dotted-thick) {
-  text-decoration: underline double 2px;
+  text-decoration: underline dotted 2px;
 }

 /* The rest of the highlights are omitted for brevity. */